tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-two-node-vertica-sandbox-vms-on-mac.markdown

 - Vertica
 ---

+## Vertica VM as sandbox test environment

+It is definitely better if you can have separate schema for each developer in Pre-Prod, please go for it first.
+BUT if it is NOT possible, I recommend that we look into using Vertica Virtual Machine (VM) for sandbox test environment, as a cheap alternative.

+In QE testing, some of our tests add mock records to represent corner cases or run ETLs multiple times to simulate daily incremental updates.
+I can not use SBG_DWH_QE schema for these which is shared by all QEs for that since it might affect/destroy valuable source data as well Jenkins run, i.e., "stepping on each other's toes” like you said.
+My solution is to use Vertica VM as sandbox test environment for those tests.

+## Single-node VM versus three-node VM cluster

+I have been using a single-node Vertica VM to run tests for a while.
+And it works wonderfully for testing purpose, especially when you want to isolate issues, e.g., a corner case.
+The only minor problem is when we add "KSAFE 1" in our DDLs which gives error (for single-node) when running DDLs to set up schema.
+Even then, the workaround for running tests is easy enough in sbg-ecosystem repo since all DDLs are in "table" folder.

+As we move to sbg_datasets repo, the work around for the problem "KSAFE 1” for single-node VM is probably messy.
+I already looked into setting up a Vertica cluster of two VM nodes and it seems "doable", at least on Mac (“doable” means "not very smooth first time, but repeatable” :) ).
+If we cannot request individual schema on Pre-Prod, I can document it and share on how I set up a cluster of Vertica VMs.

 To work around "KSAFE 1" error.

 Database with 1 or 2 hosts cannot be k-safe and it may lose data if it crashes.